615: The revolt began in Jerusalem again Khosrau II, the Persian Shah who was “was the last great king of the Sasanian Empire.”

 2008: The Jerusalem Kabbala Museum opens in the city's Nahlaot neighborhood.

-2008: In an article in The New Republic entitled “Genes and Identities,” Jerome Groopman reviews Jacobs’s Legacy: A Genetic View of Jewish History by David Goldstein.
+2008: In “Genes and Identities,” published today Jerome Groopman reviews Jacobs’s Legacy: A Genetic View of Jewish History by David Goldstein.

 2008: In Kensington, Maryland, Poet Gretchen Primack, who “lives in the delightfully Jewish feminist-rich Hudson Valley” reads from her new work The Slow Creaking of Planets as part of the poetry series at the Kensington Row Bookshop.